-The Introduction to Enterprise course from Oxford Royale Academy will provide participants with an unrivalled head start on the road to business success.
+The Introduction to Enterprise course from Oxford Royale Summer Schools will provide participants with an unrivalled head start on the road to business success.
 The course will combine exciting, interactive study of the key principles of Economics and Business Studies with interactive group projects, case studies and skills sessions.

-The overall aims of this two-week course from Oxford Royale Academy are to introduce students to the art of entrepreneurship, and to encourage creative ideas in a supportive and well-informed learning environment.
+The overall aims of this two-week course from Oxford Royale Summer Schools are to introduce students to the art of entrepreneurship, and to encourage creative ideas in a supportive and well-informed learning environment.

 This course is designed to introduce 13-15 year-old budding entrepreneurs to the skills required in founding and running their own business, enabling them to develop a broader understanding of global financial markets.

 The course will assess how well-known entrepreneurs achieved their goals and what we can learn from their success.
 Students will explore what it takes to found a company, both in terms of the greater vision required and the indispensable practical details.
 They will learn how to interpret national and international financial environments as well as how companies navigate recessions, and similarly challenging financial circumstances.
 The international range of the ORA student community will be of immense benefit, providing the perspective of a variety of different market groups.
 They will even study entrepreneurs through the ages.

 Your attendance on the course gives you another educational experience to talk about when you come to apply for university, showing admissions tutors that you’re self-motivated and enthusiastic about learning.
 As well as the specific practical and technical skills you’ll learn on this course, you’ll also develop transferable skills that can be used at school, university and beyond.
 This includes working in a team with other students, communicating effectively and thinking spatially.